ksanjeetsinha/SHIVGAMI/README.md

 		(iii)IP Address
     Internet Protocol address.
-    It can be known using 'ifconfig' command
+    It can be identified by running 'ifconfig' command in Linux terminal.

 		(iv)Password
 		A password for the child node system